Step 1: Registering Your Loan

 Your Loan Docs

-Once all parties have signed the Loan Docs, upload them to our Closing Package Portal and the physical package must be delivered as well.
+The signed Loan Docs must be uploaded to our Closing Package Portal and the physical package must be delivered.
 For “dry states,” we will require the original packages prior to funding.

 IMPORTANT: California Refinance loans are NOT allowed through this electronic upload.